“SPEAKOUT!” INTERNS, VOLUNTEERS AND MEMBERS OF THE COMMUNITY HELP CONFINED WRITERS BASH STEREOTYPES — WITH A PENCIL OR A PEN

 CSU’s “SpeakOut!” program works through the Community Literacy Center of the College of Liberal Arts and the English Department to bring community literacy workshops to men and women incarcerated in the Larimer County jail, and to young people residing in local crisis centers.
 Each week, teams of CSU students and community volunteers sit for 90-minute sessions to guide confined writers whose only creative outlet might be their time with SpeakOut!

-CSU students have been facilitating community literacy workshops through SpeakOut! for a dozen years.
+CSU students have been facilitating community literacy workshops through SpeakOut! for over a dozen years.
 Interns and volunteers have traditionally come from backgrounds in English and literature studies, sociology/criminology and psychology, though students from any discipline are welcomed.
 The dedicated community outreach volunteers provide each week embodies a philosophy that dynamic literacy work is a key to cultural awareness and a more socially just world.

 Six community workshops meet each week to write with up to 15 writers each.
 The sessions center around three unique prompts the volunteer team brings to the workshop — creating 270 or more new pieces of writing weekly: hand-scrawled paragraphs that work through trauma, imagine freedom or remember love, hurt and triumph.
 Writers (and facilitators) are often surprised at how good this kind of instant creation feels.
 What a feeling of accomplishment as writers tame the thoughts in their heads to hold a poem or a rant or a lyric in their hands that didn’t exist before they seated themselves around the SpeakOut! writing circle.